Rounding up the trivial, featuring shapes, cheeses, cheese foods, enigmas of the mysterious, rogue mercenary teams, and false memory…

 • • •

-There’s an entire internet subculture devoted to it, and the theory du jour is that these collective eidolons happen because timelines from different dimensions/universes intersect and merge.
-So you might have grown up on a timeline where it was the berenstAin bears, but that has now merged with the timeline where it was berenstEin bears, making you feel like a lunatic for remembering something that didn’t exist.
+There’s an entire internet subculture devoted to the Mandela Effect.
+Perhaps the most well-accepted explanation is that these collective eidolons occur because timelines from different dimensions/universes intersect and merge.
+So you might have grown up in a timeline where it was the BerenstAin bears, but that has merged with the timeline where it was the BerenstEin bears, making you feel like a deranged maniac for remembering something that never happened.

-The internet connects us all: vast stockpiles of information at our fingertips, instant communication, that app that identifies bird songs.
-It also manages an alchemical transmutation of a mundane realization—”Weird, I thought it was the berenstAin bears.
-Huh”—into a cosmic philosophy of omni-universal mindfucks (everyone trust me on this, I’m a brain scientist: memory is fallible and reconstructive.
-Don’t trust it as far as you can throw it).
+The internet connects us: the entirety of human collective knowledge at our fingertips, instant communication across the globe, that app that identifies bird songs.
+It also produces an alchemical transmutation of a mundane realization—”Weird, I thought it was the berenstAin bears.
+Huh”—into a collective cosmic philosophy of multi-dimensional, omni-universal quantum mindfucks.
+I’m a brain scientist, and I beseech you: don’t ever trust your memory that much, for anything, ever.
 Luckily no such confusion exists about my thriving segway tours business: